Introduction and recent developments

 Interim resolution professional: appointment, tenure, power and duties

-Insolvency professionals appointed by the NCLT as IRPs play a key role in the initial stages of the process.
-The insolvency professional to be appointed by the NCLT is proposed by the person initiating the insolvency process.
-The term of the IRP is 30 days from the date of appointment or till such time a resolution professional is appointed by the committee of creditors.
+IPs appointed by the NCLT as IRPs play a key role in the initial stages of the process.
+The IP to be appointed by the NCLT is proposed by the person initiating the insolvency process.
+The term of the IRP is 30 days from the date of appointment or until such time a resolution professional is appointed by the committee of creditors.

 Management of affairs of a corporate debtor